y-code/uri-convert/README.md

 ```

 ## Enhanced Example
-UriIgnore attribute enables you also have properties that are not related to URI.
-This let you have request contents together.

-In the case where the request content is JSON, the data class can be like
+UriIgnore attribute allow you to also have non-URI-related properties together.
+For example, this lets you have request contents together.
+In case the request content is JSON, the data class can be like
 ```csharp
 class UriModel
 {